josh-wong/kindle-highlights-notes/docs/index.md

 	Because of a limitation with the [Obsidian Kindle Plugin](https://github.com/hadynz/obsidian-kindle-plugin), if you do any of the following, your highlights and notes will not be updated unless you delete the .md files and re-sync:

-    - Deleted highlights
+    - Delete highlights
-    - New, modified, or deleted notes
+    - Add, modify, or delete notes

-A script then runs on a daily basis to do the following:
+To ensure I have the most updated version of my Kindle highlights and notes in Obsidian, a script runs on a daily basis to do the following:

+!!! note

+	In order for this script to work properly, you must be logged in to your Amazon account within the Obsidian Kindle Plugin and have "**Sync on Startup**" set to enabled in the plugin settings.

 1. Delete the .md files in the Obsidian folder where the contents of this vault live.
 2. Open the vault.
 3. Wait about 15 minutes for Kindle highlights and notes to re-sync.

-!!! note

-	In order for this script to work properly, you must be logged in to your Amazon account within the Obsidian Kindle Plugin and have "**Sync on Startup**" set to enabled in the plugin settings.

 4. Close the vault.

 That script is based on [app-open-close-script](https://github.com/josh-wong/app-open-close-script/).

 ### 2. Sync highlights and notes from Obsidian to local GitHub folder

 A script runs on a daily basis to sync any new highlights and notes with this GitHub repository.

 That script is based on [remove-copy-folder-scripts](https://josh-wong.github.io/remove-copy-folder-scripts/).

 ### 3. Sync highlights and notes from local GitHub folder to GitHub-hosted repository

 After the previous script runs, another script runs to sync any new highlights and notes from my local GitHub folder to my GitHub-hosted repository.

 That script is based on [commit-submit-merge-script](https://github.com/josh-wong/commit-submit-merge-script).

 ## Plugin templates